ANATOMY OF THE VISUAL PATHWAY

 Schematic of visual pathway and visual field deficits caused by lesions in the visual pathway.
 Adapted with permission from Aminoff M, Greenberg D, Simon R: Clinical Neurology, 9th ed.
 New York: McGraw-Hill Education; 2015.

 All visual information from the right visual field must end up in the left hemisphere, and all visual information from the left visual field must end up in the right hemisphere.
 The right visual field information in the left optic nerve (from the lateral retina) is already on the correct (left) side of the brain, but the right visual field information in the right optic nerve (from the medial retina) must cross from the right optic nerve to the left side of the brain to join it.
-The left visual field information in the right optic nerve (from the lateral retina) is already on the correct side ...
+The left visual field information in the right optic nerve (from the lateral retina) is already on the correct side of ...